Michael R. Reder

-Director, Joy Shechtman Mankoff Center for Teaching & Learning
+Director of the Joy Shechtman Mankoff Center for Teaching & Learning

 Joined Connecticut College: 1997